-To guide RCY's thinking in this area, we seconded Lisah Hansen-Moore, who has worked extensively in the kinship care policy and practice field.
-She prepared a report that reviewed the academic and grey literature, and MCFD policy and practice, and identified promising practices and potential reforms.
-Highlights from this report are included in this section and the full report will be available within the supplementary 'bundle' of information on kinship care.
+To guide RCY's understanding in this area, an experienced practitioner and policy analyst in the kinship care area was seconded to prepare a report that reviewed the academic and grey literature, and MCFD policy and practice, and identified promising practices and potential reforms.
+Highlights from this report are included in this section and the full report will be available within the supplementary "bundle" of information on kinship care.